-IV.
-ESG exclusion policies:
+III.
+ESG exclusion and involvement policies:

-To ensure that the environmental or social characteristics promoted by the Portfolio can be attained, the Portfolio will not invest in securities issued by issuers whose activities breach, or are not consistent with, the Neuberger Berman Controversial Weapons Policy and the Neuberger Berman Thermal Coal Involvement Policy.
-The Sustainable Exclusion Policy is also applied when determining what investments to make for the Portfolio.

-The Sub-Investment Manager prohibits investment in securities issued by issuers that (i) derive more than 10% of their revenue from thermal coal mining through the application of the Sustainable Exclusion Policy; or (ii) are expanding new thermal coal power generation.
-Furthermore, the Portfolio will not invest in securities issued by issuers whose activities have been identified as breaching the Neuberger Berman Global Standards Policy which excludes identified violators of the following international standards: (i) the UNGC Principles, (ii) the OECD Guidelines, (iii) the UNGPs and (iv) the ILO Standards.
-The Portfolio also excludes issuers that are involved in controversial activities and behaviours, such as fur manufacturers, gambling or nuclear power.
-Further details on these ESG exclusion policies are set out in the "Sustainable Investment Criteria" section of the Prospectus.
+To ensure that the environmental or social characteristics promoted by the Portfolio can be attained, the Portfolio will not invest in companies whose activities have been identified as breaching, or are not consistent with, the Neuberger Berman Controversial Weapons Policy and the Neuberger Berman Thermal Coal Involvement Policy.
+In addition to the application of the Neuberger Berman Thermal Coal Involvement Policy, the Sub-Investment Manager will prohibit the initiation of new investment positions in companies that (i) derive more than 25% of their revenue from thermal coal mining; or (ii) are expanding new thermal coal power generation.
+Furthermore, the Portfolio will not invest in companies whose activities have been identified as breaching or are not consistent with, the Neuberger Berman Global Standards Policy which excludes identified violators of the following international standards: (i) the UNGC Principles, (ii) the OECD Guidelines, (iii) the UNGPs and (iv) the ILO Standards.
+Further details on these ESG exclusion and involvement policies are set out in the "Sustainable Investment Criteria" section of the Prospectus.

-The Sub-Investment Manager will track and report on the performance of the above sustainability indicators namely, (i) the NB ESG Quotient; (ii) engagement reporting; (iii) the CVaR; and (iv) the adherence to the ESG exclusion policies applied to the Portfolio.
+The Sub-Investment Manager will track and report on the performance of the above sustainability indicators namely, (i) the NB ESG Quotient; (ii) the CVaR; and (iii) the adherence to the ESG exclusion and involvement policies applied to the Portfolio.
 These sustainability indicators will be used to measure the attainment of each of the environmental and social characteristics promoted by the Portfolio and will be included in the Portfolio's mandatory periodic report (as per the requirements of Article 11 of SFDR).